Cherry28831/Food-Ordering-Website/README.md

     *JavaScript:* For enhancing user interaction and managing dynamic content.

-4. 🔗 **Server Environment**
+**4. 🔗 Server Environment**

     *XAMPP:* A cross-platform solution that provides Apache server and MySQL database for local development.

 ## **<ins>Implementation Overview</ins>**

-1. **Setting Up XAMPP:**
+**1. Setting Up XAMPP:**

     Install XAMPP to create a local server environment.

     Start Apache and MySQL through the XAMPP control panel.

-3. **Creating the Database:**
+**2. Creating the Database:**

     Use phpMyAdmin (accessible via http://localhost/phpmyadmin) to create a database for the application.

     Define tables for users and menu items with appropriate fields.

-4. Developing the Application:
+**3. Developing the Application:**

     Create HTML files for registration (register.html), login (login.html), menu display (menu.php), and checkout (checkout.php).

     Use PHP scripts to handle form submissions, authenticate users, and interact with the database.

-Styling the Application:
+**4. Styling the Application:**

     Use CSS for styling the layout and improving user experience.

     Implement JavaScript for dynamic features like updating cart totals without refreshing the page.

+**5. Testing the Application:**

+    Access the application via http://localhost/[your_project_directory] in a web browser to test functionality such as registration, login, menu browsing, adding items to the cart, and checking out.